 First grade is packed with important and exciting transitions as children leave behind much of the play of preschool and kindergarten and begin to develop more academic skills.
 Reading takes off, math becomes more complex, and science and social studies explore beyond their inner circles.
 Our first-grade classroom is a very positive and happy place.
 The social skills that are important for first grade build heavily on the social-emotional milestones that your child began to develop in kindergarten.
-Throughout first grade, our C-STEM curriculum encourages cooperative and problem solving strategies with 21st Century learning.
-It allows first graders to use their natural curiosity to learn more about their world while become more independent thinkers and learners.
+Throughout first grade, our C-STEM curriculum encourages cooperative and problem-solving strategies with 21st Century learning.
+It allows students to use their natural curiosity to learn more about their world while becoming more independent thinkers and learners.
 C-STEM curriculum is integrated throughout all subject areas.
 This curriculum lends itself to engaging and exciting learning experiences.

 Faith Formation is incorporated into all subject areas throughout the day, as well as being taught as a curriculum focus.
 Students gain an understanding of their faith through the study of their text, Alive in Christ, by participating in weekly all-school Masses, monthly Rosaries, and by daily prayer.
-Our new faith series has a strong focus on Bible stories, the lives of holy people, and the practicing of social justice.
-Learning through service and to others is an important part of the first-grade curriculum.
-In first grade, we follow three big rules; Be kind, Be safe, Be neat.
+Our faith series has a strong focus on praying, Bible stories, the lives of holy people, and the practice of social justice.
+Learning through service to others is an important part of the first-grade curriculum.
+In first grade, we follow three big rules: be kind, be safe, be neat.
 All other rules fall under these three categories.
 This philosophy guides us in our daily interactions with classmates, our families, and others.
-We join the school family in monthly food shelf collection, the fall service marathon, our monthly visits to New Perspectives Senior Living, and projects that help expand awareness of the greater Christian community.
+We join the school family in food shelf collection, the fall service marathon, our monthly senior center visits, and projects that help expand awareness of the greater Christian community.

-Carolina Curriculum is our science curriculum.
+Carolina Curriculum is our current science curriculum.
 Science is taught using a hands-on approach.
 Investigations and inquiry are key to learning science concepts.
-In Earth Science Unit, our 1st graders investigate the chief components of soil (sand, clay, and humus) and study the relationships between soil and growing plants.
+In Earth Science Unit, our first graders investigate the chief components of soil (sand, clay, and humus) and study the relationships between soil and growing plants.
 They make their own compost bags and observe decomposition over time.
-Our schoolyard garden is utilized as an outdoor classroom during this unit.
-In our Physical Science Unit, we explore how balance is affected by mass of an object, the lever arm, and the position of the fulcrum.
-Using an equal arm balance, the 1st graders measure mass and order items in serial order.
-In our Life Science Unit called, Organisms, we use our natural curiosity to learn about plants and animals.
-1st graders compare organisms by creating and observing an aquarium and terrarium and making observations of plants and animals.
+Our schoolyard garden is utilized as an outdoor classroom throughout the year.
+In our Physical Science Unit, we explore how balance is affected by the mass of an object, the lever arm, and the position of the fulcrum.
+Using an equal arm balance, the first graders measure mass and order items in serial order.
+In our Life Science Unit, Organisms, we use our natural curiosity to learn about plants and animals.
+First graders compare organisms by creating and observing an aquarium and terrarium and making observations of plants and animals.
 This allows us to develop an understanding and appreciation of God’s gift of our natural world.

 Basic computer skills and terminology are taught in our technology classes.
-1st graders learn how to be good digital citizens as they learn to use digital tools and resources for problem-solving and decision making.
-In SmartLab, the first graders use technology as they work on their touch screen computers to learn animation and beginning coding skills.
-Technology is used in the classroom when researching and reporting on our birds, and to enhance instruction throughout the day.
+First graders learn how to be good digital citizens as they learn to use digital tools and resources for problem-solving and decision making.
+In SmartLab, the first graders use technology as they work on touch screen computers to learn animation and beginning coding skills.
+Technology is used in the classroom when researching and reporting on our birds and to enhance instruction throughout the day.

-1st graders continue to grow in their math and subtraction skills, gaining a deeper understanding of the concepts taught.
+First graders continue to grow in their number sense, patterns, and math facts, gaining a deeper understanding of the concepts taught.
 Our math series, Math Expressions, is a hands-on learning curriculum that spirals throughout the year.
-This series offers a traditional approach with manipulatives and real world illustrations to build mathematical ideas that make sense to your child.
-It is important to create an inquiring, personalized environment and to encourage constructive discussion.
-The students are actively involved in their learning, writing about the math they do and answering questions.
+This series offers a traditional approach with manipulatives and real-world illustrations to build mathematical ideas that make sense to your child.
+It is important to create an inquiry-based, personalized environment, and to encourage constructive discussion.
+The students are actively involved in their learning by solving math problems, answering questions, and helping others with current math concepts.
 There is a quick review of the last lesson taught, activities that can be fit into the morning routine, and leveled activities for all learners.
 Math Expressions offers many opportunities to differentiate learning in the classroom.

-Language Arts is taught daily, learning about grammar, writing, spelling, handwriting, listening, speaking and viewing.
-There is a strong focus on phonetic awareness, high frequency words/sight words, vocabulary, reading and fluency.
 Comprehension strategies are taught throughout all reading genres.
-Sequence of events, story elements, using words and pictures of a story to help to better understand, using the topic and main idea, and comparing and contrasting, are taught through our weekly stories and classroom discussion.
-Differentiated instruction strategies such as iRead, small groups instruction, leveled readers, take home phonics readers, and reading groups help our readers progress from their current reading proficiency.
-Phonetic spelling is acceptable at the beginning of the year but as the year progresses, convention spelling is encouraged that focuses on word patterns and high-frequency words.
-Handwriting focuses on upper and lowercase letters, proper formation and spacing.
-Our language arts components are taught in the context of our weekly stories where it makes more sense for the child to see how the many parts work together.
+Sequence of events, story elements, using words and pictures in our stories, using the topic and main idea, and comparing, are taught through our weekly stories and classroom discussion.
+Differentiated instruction, such as small group instruction, leveled readers, take-home phonics readers, and reading groups, help our readers progress from their current reading proficiency.
+Our language arts components are taught in the context of our weekly stories.

 First graders must be given many opportunities to read during this crucial time of language development in the brain.
-As well as intensive reading instruction and practice in school, monthly reading goals are set for home reading, and are expected to be met by each student as part of their language arts grade.
+As well as intensive reading instruction and practice in school, monthly reading goals are set for home reading and are expected to be met by each student as part of their language arts grade.

 Global awareness and multicultural learning are integrated into our social studies program.
 Students learn about neighborhoods, how to work together in families and the community, and discover the world beyond our communities.
-We learn research skills and the ability to compare and contrast different groups.
-In 1st grade we continue to have our class meetings as we understand the calendar, classroom and school events, and American holidays.
+We learn research skills and the ability to compare different groups.
+Additionally, we learn about the calendar and important dates, timelines, classroom and school events, and American holidays.